 4. MyGym Columbus

-Parents who are looking for a more structured activity might want to try out a toddler class at My Gym Columbus.
+Parents who are looking for a more structured activity might want to try out a class at My Gym Columbus.
 The classes start at age 4 months and continue to age 3 from Parent and Me classes and continue with Ninja Training and Gymnastics from age 3-10 years.
 Each Class provides one hour of indoor tumbling and jumping.
 Try a class absolutely free.
 Unstructured Practice and Play sessions are available each week for children (all ages) enrolled in a class.
 Call for enrollment information.

 5. Peachtree Mall

 Located next to Macy’s, the Under the Sea play area at Peachtree Mall features areas and activities that encourage kids to play with other kids, climb, slide, problem-solve and use their imagination, all in an enclosed in area where parents can have a seat, enjoy a moment and allow their kids to interact in a safe and clean environment.
 For safety reasons, the Under the Sea area is for children under 8 years old and 46″ tall.

 6. Local Libraries